HackTricks-wiki/hacktricks/misc/basic-python/magic-methods.md

 ![](<../../.gitbook/assets/image (42).png>)

-You can access the functions&#x20;
+You can access the functions

 ![](<../../.gitbook/assets/image (45).png>)